Alpine skiing-Switzerland's Meillard wins gold but it's heartbreak for McGrath

 HEAVY WEATHER TAKES ITS TOLL

-Norway's Timon Haugan finished in the dreaded fourth place, although his frustration bore no comparison with that of McGrath.
+Norway's Timon Haugan finished in the dreaded fourth place, although his pain bore no comparison with that of McGrath.

 "I can only imagine how sad it must be.
 He is doing everything perfect, put himself in a position to win the Olympic gold.
 He does everything right and then that happens in 15 seconds.
 It's just heartbreaking," he said.